Cloud-CV/EvalAI/docs/source/glossary.md

 ### Submission

-A way of submitting your results to the platform, so that it can be evaluated and ranked amongst others.
-A submission can be public or private, depending upon how the challenge is.
+A way of submitting your results to the platform, so that it can be evaluated and ranked against others' scores.
+A submission can be public or private, depending on the challenge.

 ### Submission Worker

 A python script which processes messages of submission received from a queue.
-It does the heavy lifting task of receiving a submission, performing mandatory checks and then evaluating the submission and updating its status in the database.
+It does the heavy lifting task of receiving a submission, performing mandatory checks, then evaluating the submission and updating its status in the database.

 ### Team